 Then a couple of clipboards and pens will make their way around the bus, so you can sign up to what activities you want to do and what type of room you want to stay in the accommodation.
 Remember, you are guaranteed your first night of accommodation but booking for more nights depends on availability.
 If you have booked your own accommodation, you have the option to write that down too and the driver guide will do what they can to drop you off as close to your accommodation as possible.

 You’ve arrived!
-You’ll pay and check into your hostel or lodge, which is usually NZ$20-35 per night, apart from two of Stray’s unique overnight experiences both just over NZ$70 and Kiwi Experience’s one optional overnight experience.
+You’ll pay and check into your hostel or lodge, which is usually NZ$20-35 per night, apart from one of Stray’s unique overnight experiences both just over NZ$70 and Kiwi Experience’s one optional overnight experience.
 Remember, Flying Kiwi has accommodation already included in campsites.
 However, you can upgrade to cabins or a tent all to yourself.

 It’s likely that a good group of your fellow bus mates are doing an activity with you, so this makes doing your white water rafting/kayaking/glowworm/caving/horse riding/parasailing/skydiving/bungy jumping all the more enjoyable to share the experience with other people.

 Some evenings, the driver guide will stay with the group and initiate some ways to socialise, whether it’s a drinking game, meeting at a bar, or having a bonfire on the beach.
-Both Stray and Kiwi Experience take passengers to some interesting overnight stops literally in the middle of nowhere, which is always a unique experience, although Stray focusses on these stops more than Kiwi Experience.
+Both Stray, Kiwi Experience and Flying Kiwi take passengers to some interesting overnight stops literally in the middle of nowhere.

 As some people have been travelling on the bus for a few days, there will be some evenings when people just want to relax rather than party, so don’t expect things to be too full on every night.
 And, with the flexibility of the tour, you can really do whatever you want to do once you get to your destination.